ECronin1973/WSAA-Project/README.md

 1. **Backend**
    - RESTful API development with Flask.
    - Integration with the Road Safety Authority API for data retrieval and updates.
+   - Integration with the Central Statistics Office API for data retrieval and updates
 2. **Frontend**
    - Interactive web interface using jQuery and AJAX.
    - Hosted on a cloud platform